-In December 2004, Congress enacted section 102A(i) of the National Security Act of 1947, as part of the Intelligence Reform and Terrorism Prevention Act of 2004, 155 and thereby established the Director of National Intelligence as the authority charged with protecting intelligence sources and methods.
-156 Additionally, the Intelligence Reform and Terrorism Prevention Act amended the National Security Act of 1947 by transferring a number of duties previously assigned to the Director of Central Intelligence to the Director of National Intelligence.
-157 Subsequent to the enactment of that statute, courts have held that the statute continues to provide protection of the CIA's intelligence sources and methods.
-158 Furthermore, courts addressing the issue have determined that the new Director of National Intelligence is charged with the same duties and responsibilities as the Director of Central Intelligence.
-159 detention facilities outside the United States and/or outlining interrogation methods that may be used against detainees"); Pipko v.
-CIA, 312 F. Supp.
-2d 669, 678-79 (D.N.J.
-2004) (holding that CIA properly refused to confirm or deny existence of records responsive to first-party request).
-But cf. ACLU, 389 F. Supp.
-2d at 566 (declining to uphold CIA's "Glomar" denial of request for DOJ memorandum interpreting Convention Against Torture, because acknowledgment of its existence does not implicate intelligence sources or methods).
+In December 2004, Congress enacted section 102A(i) of the National Security Act of 1947, as part of the Intelligence Reform and Terrorism Prevention Act of 2004, and thereby established the Director of National Intelligence as the authority charged with protecting intelligence sources and methods.
+Additionally, the Intelligence Reform and Terrorism Prevention Act amended the National Security Act of 1947 by transferring a number of duties previously assigned to the Director of Central Intelligence to the Director of National Intelligence.
+Subsequent to the enactment of that statute, courts have held that the statute continues to provide protection of the CIA's intelligence sources and methods.
+Furthermore, courts addressing the issue have determined that the new Director of National Intelligence.

-155 Pub.
+Pub.
 L. No. 108-458, § 1011, 118 Stat.
 3638, 3644-55 (codified at 50 U.S.C. § 403-1(i) (2006)).

-Presidential Daily Briefing reports where disclosure would have revealed protected intelligence sources and methods); Wolf, 473 F.3d at 378, 380 (affirming district court's determination that CIA properly invoked Exemption 3 in refusing to confirm or deny existence of records pertaining to Columbian presidential candidate assassinated in 1948, where agency established that "disclosure of information regarding whether or not CIA records of a foreign national exist would be unauthorized under Exemption 3 because it would be reasonably harmful to intelligence sources and methods," but reversing and remanding "to the extent that [the district court] held that the existence of Agency records about [candidate] was not officially acknowledged by the CIA"); Lahr v.
+See, e.g., Berman, 501 F.3d at 1137-38, 1140 (finding that CIA properly withheld Presidential Daily Briefing reports where disclosure would have revealed protected intelligence sources and methods); Wolf, 473 F.3d at 378, 380 (affirming district court's determination that CIA properly invoked Exemption 3 in refusing to confirm or deny existence of records pertaining to Columbian presidential candidate assassinated in 1948, where agency established that "disclosure of information regarding whether or not CIA records of a foreign national exist would be unauthorized under Exemption 3 because it would be reasonably harmful to intelligence sources and methods," but reversing and remanding "to the extent that [the district court] held that the existence of Agency records about [candidate] was not officially acknowledged by the CIA"); Lahr v.
 NTSB, 453 F. Supp.
 2d 1153, 1172 (C.D.
 Cal.
 2006) (protecting CIA's intelligence sources and methods under 50 U.S.C. § 403-1(i)); Nat'l Sec.
 Archive Fund, Inc. v.
 CIA, 402 F. Supp.
 2d 211, 222 (D.D.C.
 2005) (protecting CIA's intelligence sources and methods documented in 2004 National Intelligence Estimate on Iraq).

-States intelligence community have undergone reorganization" and, "[a]s a consequence, the duties of the CIA Director are described as they existed at the time of Wolf's FOIA request in 2000," and also noting that, "[u]nder the Intelligence Reform and Terrorism Prevention Act of 2004, . . . the new Director of National Intelligence is similarly required to 'protect intelligence (continued...)
+See Wolf, 473 F.3d at 377 n.6 (explaining that "structure and responsibilities of the United States intelligence community have undergone reorganization" and, "[a]s a consequence, the duties of the CIA Director are described as they existed at the time of Wolf's FOIA request in 2000," and also noting that, "[u]nder the Intelligence Reform and Terrorism Prevention Act of 2004, . . . the new Director of National Intelligence is similarly required to 'protect intelligence (continued...)